 My back yard view below.

 The red can is for gray waste water so not to spill on the ground.
 It is then brougt to a disposal area.
 The five gallon can usually lasts me several days, though the camper has two nine gallon tanks.
+Grass fires are a problem in the park.
+No campfires are therefore permitted.

 Notice the tags.